Denseflower Indian Paintbrush

 - Eudicots are a major lineage of flowering plants; see family for general characteristics

 - Alternate (1 leaf at each junction with stem), with blades attached directly to the stem (sessile)

 - Linear- or lance-shaped, usually with deeply-cut lobes

 - Inflorescence (flower arrangement) is a dense spike (single stem bearing stalkless flowers)

-- Bracts (modified leaves at flower base) and sepals (usually green, outer flower parts) are lobed and tipped white, pink, or purple
+- Bracts (modified leaves) at base of inflorescence and sepals (usually green, outer flower parts) are lobed and tipped white, pink, or purple

 - Bilaterally-symmetrical flowers are usually pink and white with purple and yellow accents

 - Tube-shaped, partially covered by bracts and sepals